morrislaptop/looped/docs/cache.md

     Cache::lock('foo')->forceRelease();

-<a name="the-cache-helper"></a>
 ### The Cache Helper

-In addition to using the `Cache` facade or [cache contract](/docs/{{version}}/contracts), you may also use the global `cache` function to retrieve and store data via the cache.
+In addition to using the `Cache` facade or [cache contract](/contracts), you may also use the global `cache` function to retrieve and store data via the cache.
 When the `cache` function is called with a single, string argument, it will return the value of the given key:

     $value = cache('key');